The next two weeks went by in a frenzy of restoration and rubble digging.

 As expected, the city of Jiu Xu has suffered incredible damage and losses in just about every aspect imaginable.
 Almost all the bombs that had exploded that day were targeted at tall skyscrapers and setup in such a way so that the buildings would topple onto one another like dominos, and at least five thousands civilians were found dead and at with twice that number reported to be missing in action.
 While it was an impossible task to save every men and women trapped among all these wreckages within such a small window of time, the rescue progress at least has completely exceeded expectation.
 The constant flow of support such as manpower, capital, food and so on from every corner of Vytal and even the other kingdoms notwithstanding, the infamous elite combat school Beacon Academy too has sent ten Teams of students to aid in the rescue effort, and that equaled a total count of forty Huntsmen and Huntresses.
 These Aura empowered warriors helped out tremendously as many tasks that were first deemed impossible were accomplished rapidly with their unique Semblance abilities, and hence progress in that regard skyrocketed in earnest.

-Finally, there was the Yang clan.
+Finally, there was the Xiao Long clan.
 The truth of course were shrouded in mystery, and while there were people who suspected them to be the true culprit behind the terrorism, no one could deny that they had suffered the most out of every group or individual within the city.
-Initially, there were a total of four hundred and fifty two official members scattered all over the metropolis, with a concentrated majority of a hundred and twenty men stationed within the fortified compounds of the Yang family residence.
-And out of these one hundred and twenty brave soldiers, only ten men of them were left standing today and barely alive at the end of the tragic disaster.
+Initially, there were a total of 452 members scattered throughout the metropolis.
+At the end of the day, only 10 men were left standing.
 Even then, the men reported that they would not have survived if it wasn't for the miraculous help they received from an unbelievable source: a police inspector named Falcon who had somehow learned or their dire predicament and led them to the safety of a concealed passage at the inner wall southwest to the grand mansion.
 Later, as the temporary representative of her clan, Yang Xiao Long would personally walk up to the state police department and salute with the highest honor towards the wheel bound young man amidst the mass of shell-shocked personnel.
 But of course, she also reported that the concealed passage was now completely filled with concrete, and that he has exactly three days to pull out all of his informers – especially the one who had told him about the secret passage – before they all get a personal 'visit' from her and suffer some very unfortunate accidents.
 Falcon had simply responded to Yang's nasty grin with a proud middle finger of his own.
 Whatever the future might held for the duo, the rivalry between them was definitely not done by a long shot.

-As for Master Ju Long, the central pillar and absolute authority of the Yang clan had suffered extremely severe physical injuries and was expected to be out of commission for at least a whole year.
-Even then, the real problem didn't lie with his battered and broken body, but rather the Demon's crude and forceful manipulation of his soul that caused him to lose practically all touch and control over his own Semblance.
-No one knew exactly how long it would take before the old man fully regained his powers, and it would not an exaggeration to say that Vytal has lost one of the most powerful Huntsmen in the world.
-Thankfully, the old warrior's psych hasn't taken too much of a hit, and he was too experienced in life to feel much sadness or disappointment over such things.
-The loss of his men and his family had hit the old man far worse.
+As for Master Taiyang, the central pillar and absolute authority of the Xiao Long clan had suffered severe physical injuries and was expected to be out of commission for at least many years.
+Even then, the real problem didn't lie with his broken body, but rather the Demon's crude manipulation of his soul that caused him to lose practically all touch and control over his own Aura.
+No one knew exactly how long it would take before the old man fully regained his powers, and it would not an exaggeration to say that Vytal had lost one of the most powerful Huntsmen in the world.
+Thankfully, the old warrior's psych didn't take too much of a hit, and he was too experienced in life to feel much sadness or disappointment over such things.
+The loss of his men and his family had hurt him far worse.

 Nora Valkyrie – to everyone's utter surprise – was actually charismatic in her own dastardly way.
-She apparently had a real fan club which when told in the past, was completely dismissed as nonsense talk even by her close friend Lie Ren himself.
-A week earlier, when she had stepped out and sent out a summoning to all of her 'minions' within the city, the Yang clan suddenly found themselves handling a group of five hundred volunteers willing to join the Yang clan and follow to the end of Remnant their one true Viking Queen, Nora Valkyrie.
+She apparently had a real fan club, short form a cult which when told in the past, was completely dismissed as nonsense talk even by her close friend Lie Ren.
+A week earlier, when she had stepped out and sent out a summoning to all of her 'minions' within the city, the Xiao Long clan suddenly found themselves handling a group of five hundred volunteers willing to join the Xiao Long clan and follow to the end of Remnant their one true Viking Queen, Nora Valkyrie.
 Needless to say, her partner had literally choked on his coffee and questioned in his mind exactly how sane these volunteers were in the mind.
-They desperately needed manpower however, and after a few vigorous days of testing the Yang clan official admitted two hundred or so people into their household and put them to work immediately, thus relieving a huge burden and worry from the trio's shoulders.
+They desperately needed the manpower however, and after a few days of vigorous testing the Xiao Long clan official admitted 200 or so people into their household and put them to work immediately, thus relieving a huge burden and worry from the trio's shoulders.

 They could not be any more off the mark, however.
-Neither one of them had the slightest taste for leadership or management, nor did anyone believe they could stay that way after the too close brush with death and destruction.
+Neither one of them had the slightest taste for leadership or management, nor did anyone believe they could stay the way they are after the too close brush with death and destruction.

-"You guys are going to Beacon Academy?
-That elite combat school?"
-Yang tried to keep from showing too much surprise, "And in two months' time?
+"You guys are going to Beacon Academy?"
+Yang tried to keep from showing too much surprise, "And in 2 months time?
 Who's going to manage the clan when you're gone?"

-Ren nodded apologetically at her apparent dilemma, "I've discussed this with Master Yang.
-He believes that he will be well enough to handle some of the minor matters again at that time, and apparently a close acquaintance of his named Qrow – another person from his old group, the Rose of Summer – would come over later this week to learn the ropes and help out.
-Master Yang seemed incredibly reluctant to accept the offer though."
+Ren nodded apologetically, "I've discussed this with Master Taiyang.
+He believes that he will be well enough to handle some of the minor matters again at that time, and apparently a close acquaintance of his named Qrow – another person from his old group, the Rose of Summer – will come over later this week to help out.
+Master Taiyang seems incredibly reluctant to accept the offer though."

 "Haha!
 Of course he would be!
-Da hates showing weakness to anyone, friend or not.
+Da hates showing his weakness to anyone, friend or not.
 I guess everything's fine then!
-I can't wait to see the two of you in uniforms though; it would definitely be… worthwhile," Yang chuckled as she took a small sip from her coke while ignoring the daggers Ren was shooting with his eyes.
+I can't wait to see the two of you in uniforms though; it would definitely be… worthwhile," Yang chuckled as she took a small sip from her coke while ignoring the white eye Ren was shooting her.
 The two Guardians were currently lounging about inside a nearby café during their small break, and the people bustling about the streets were just about as plenty as ever.
-If she pretended that the sealed off wreckage just at the corner of her eyes didn't exist, it could be that the disaster had never happened at all.
+If she pretended that the sealed off wreckage at the corner of her eyes didn't exist, it could be that the disaster never happened in the first place.
+Humans are such subjective creatures.

 A day after their war against the Demon, Ruby Rose has mysteriously disappeared with a note on the table of her room stating that she was going to venture down and investigate the black crevice where the statue had originated from.
 Ruby had believed that there was a hidden truth that not even the Rose of Summer and her master had uncovered, and she hoped to discover something during the exploration that might shed some light on the matter.
 Yang thought she was crazy to even think of venturing down that endless oblivion, but there was an undeniable ring of logic to it.
 If something like this was going to happen again, she wanted Jiu Xu to be at the very least ready for it.

 Upon hearing the mention of her new friend, Yang started up excitedly and said, "Ah, about that!
 She came back this morning and talked to Da about it.
 Apparently there's a whole underground city beneath this one, and while Da and his old gang knew about it, at the time they were too occupied to do a thorough check.
-She didn't find anything else except ruins and more ruins though, and that was about all of the results of her exploration."
+She didn't find anything else except ruins and more ruins though."

-The blonde woman paused before sinking into a semi-serious expression, "I definitely think that there's definitely something else down there though; something very well hidden from casual view.
-When Bu Si Mian has first arrived to Remnant, he was described as a four feet tall with the face of a child.
-The Demon Da and his gang took down was that sixty meters tall giant bust – like geez, how did they even fight that fucking thing?
-Was everyone in Da's gang monsters?
-Good god – Obviously something happened in between that time, where Bu Si Mian somehow changed from its human form into that huge ass statue.
-Ruby deduced that it was a simple transfer of consciousness… and that someone had initiated the conversion by force."
+The blonde paused before sinking into a semi-serious expression, "I definitely think that there's definitely something else down there though; something very well hidden from casual view.
+When Bu Si Mian first descended to Remnant, he was described as a four feet tall with the face of a child.
+The Demon Da and his gang took down was that sixty meters tall giant bust – like geez, how did they even take down that fucking thing?
+Was everyone in Da's gang monsters? – Obviously something happened in between that time, where Bu Si Mian somehow changed from its human form into that huge ass statue.
+Ruby deduced that it was a simple transfer of consciousness… and that someone had initiated the conversion by force, which is probably the same culprit who prematurely awakened Bu Si Mian from its sleep this time too."

 Yang sank into deep silence again, and Lie Ren looked equally as troubled.
 It took her a good ten seconds before she realized the effect of her words and quickly added, "Ah damn, you're wondering whether you should go to Beacon, aren't you?
 Don't worry, nothing should happen for now – besides, we have this Qrow guy coming to our city, right?
 If he's really part of Rose of Summer then it should be fine.
 Just imagine it, Ren – another super elite Huntsman that is as good as my Da.
 I almost feel sorry for the Demons themselves, haha!"

 "… I guess you're right.
-The way I am now, I cannot be of any help to Master Yang anyway," Lie Ren sighed and half-glared at his own reflection on the tea.
-Normally Yang would've teased him on the subject, but even she understood his feelings all too well.
-Instead the blonde woman simply lifted her coke in a gesture of understanding, and with a small smile the duo sipped their drink in mutual silence.
+The way I am now, I cannot be of any help to Master Taiyang anyway," Lie Ren sighed and half-glared at his own reflection on the tea.
+Normally Yang would've teased him on the subject, but she understood his feelings only all too well.
+Instead the blonde simply lifted her coke in a gesture of understanding, and with a small smile the duo sipped their drink in mutual silence.

 "So.
 When are you leaving?"